team2393/FRC2022/README.md

   2) Get added to the people with write access to the repository
   3) Create an "access token", https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

+Git should remember the last used credentials: git config credential.helper manager

 Basic Plan and Progress
 -----------------------